Raghavendra-Srinivas/openpiton/README.md

-# Hardware Accelration for OS-Controlled Memory Compression(HAWK)
+# Hardware Acceleration for OS-Controlled Memory Compression(HAWK)

 HAWK is open source accelerator to support hardware acceleration of OS-controlled memory compression.
 It can be easily plugged into any SoC (system On chip) supporting AXI interface.
 For the prototype demonstation, Genesys 2 board with Kintex-7 has beend used.
 It uses OpenPiton Research Platform as the baselien SoC.
 Accelerator consumes only %X of logic on FPGA and %Y of power.